Best Bookmark Managers in 2026: 10 Tools Compared

 4. Toby — Best for Tab Management

-Toby sits in the space between bookmark manager and tab management.
+Toby sits in the space between bookmark manager and tab manager.
 It replaces your new tab page with a visual workspace where you can save and organize tabs into collections.
-This is especially helpful if you struggle with ADHD tab hoarding.
-For more robust tab saving features, also consider browser session manager extensions or browsers with native tab management.

 Key features: